jasonjgeiger/ruleslibrary/docs/prompt-journal.md

 - Review and update other documentation to reflect new structure
 - Consider adding examples to rules for better clarity

+## 2025-06-14 - README Cleanup and Rules Directory Restructure

+### Prompt
+"Remember, recent udpates don't belong in the readme.
+If you want to reference them great, but the readme is intended to give people an overview and point them to relevant files.
+Clean it up.
+Also I moved rules to root, so document the change."

+### Summary of response & actions
+- **README Cleanup**: Removed "Recent Updates" section and simplified content for better overview focus
+- **Directory Structure Update**: Updated all references from `docs/rules/` to `rules/` to reflect move to root
+- **Path Corrections**: Fixed all rule file links throughout README to point to correct root location
+- **Content Streamlining**:
+  - Removed detailed recent updates section
+  - Simplified Quick Start instructions
+  - Cleaned up usage instructions
+  - Maintained essential .mdc header examples
+  - Focused on overview and navigation purpose

+**Files Updated**:
+- `README.md` - Comprehensive cleanup and path corrections
+- All rule references updated to reflect new `rules/` root directory structure

+**Key Improvements**:
+- Clean, focused README that serves as overview and navigation
+- Accurate file paths reflecting current directory structure
+- Removed clutter while maintaining essential information
+- Better separation of concerns (overview vs detailed updates)

+**Impact**: README now properly serves its intended purpose as a clean overview and navigation guide, with accurate paths reflecting the current project structure.

+**Next Steps**: Future README updates should focus on overview and navigation, with detailed changes documented in journal entries rather than cluttering the main README.

 ## 2025-06-14 - Critical Date Accuracy Fix and Documentation Rule Enhancement

 ### Prompt